 Well regulated and controlled processes

-Grading and classificationThe process of grading and classification should result in uniformity in origin, variety, size and quality.
-Make sure to sort out melons with signs of decay and damages.
-Always handle fruit carefully during this grading process.
-Melons are classified into classes such as: Class Extra, Class I and Class II.
-Examples of minimum requirements for all classes are that fruits must be intact and sound.
+Sizing, grading and classificationThe process of sizing, grading and classification should result in uniformity in origin, variety, size and quality.
+Make sure to discard leaves with signs of decay and damages.
+Always handle the produce carefully during these processes.
+Lettuce is classified into classes such as Extra, Class I and Class II.
+Examples of minimum requirements for whole heads of all classes are that they are crisp and turgid, intact and sound.

 Activities at packhouse from packing onwards

-Labelling and palletizingFilled packages must be stacked on a pallet and labelled with information including packhouse code, size/class, and batch number.
-Further the name of the fruit (melon) + variety, and net weight must be on each box label.
-The exact requirements can differ depending on local regulations and client demands.
+Labelling and palletizingFilled packages must be stacked on a pallet and labelled with information including packer, shipper, size/class, country of origin and batch number.
+Further the name of the product (lettuce) + variety, and net weight must be on each box label.
 Completed pallets must be strapped well in such a way that the packaging cannot shift or fall.
 As soon as pallets are completed, they need to be moved to the cold storage.

-Cleaning and maintenanceProper cleaning and sanitizing of building and equipment is part of good packhouse practice.
-Besides maintenance as prescribed by the supplier, a good cleaning and sanitizing of equipment such as the grading line is necessary prior to use.
-Sorting belts must be clean and have smooth surfaces.
-All surfaces that could lead to bruising or puncturing of fruit should be well covered for example with impact absorbing foam.
+Cleaning and maintenanceProper cleaning and sanitizing of buildings and equipment is part of good packhouse practice.
+Besides maintenance as prescribed by the supplier, a proper cleaning and sanitizing of equipment such as processing lines is necessary prior to use.
+Sanitizers for use on food contact surfaces must be approved by (local) legislation.
+Standard Operating Procedures should be in place for sanitation and are especially important to guarantee the safety of fresh-cut product.